-At the end of 2015, the number of household-dwelling units living in overcrowded dwellings was 228,000 and the total number of persons living in such dwellings was 940,000.
+At the end of 2017, the number of household-dwelling units living in overcrowded dwellings was 224,000 and the total number of persons living in such dwellings was 925,000.
 A household-dwelling unit is defined as living in an overcrowded dwelling if it consists of more than one person per one room of its dwelling, so a person living alone cannot be regarded as living in an overcrowded dwelling.
 Almost one person in five lived in an overcrowded dwelling.
-The number of overcrowded household-dwelling units has decreased yearly but year 2013 the number of overcrowded household-dwelling units began to increase.
-In 2015 the number of overcrowded household-dwelling units has grown by around 1,000 and the number of persons living in overcrowded dwellings grown by around 3,000.
+In 2017 the number of overcrowded household-dwelling units has again decreased by around 3,000 and the number of persons living in overcrowded dwellings decreased by around 11,000.

 Owner-occupied dwellings have more living space than rented dwellings, when measured by floor area per person.
-The average floor area per persons of a household-dwelling unit living in an owner-occupied dwelling is 43 square metres, while a unit living in a rented dwelling has only 32 square metres of floor area per person.
+The average floor area per persons of a household-dwelling unit living in an owner-occupied dwelling is 44 square metres, while a unit living in a rented dwelling has only 33 square metres of floor area per person.